-Non-local applications to Master and Doctoral programmes must demonstrate proficiency by providing a certificate with a grade equivalent to the IELTS overall score of 6 or above.
-The certificate must have been issued within two years from the intended programme enrolment term.
+Non-local applications to Master and Doctoral programmes must take an English level assessment interview at USJ, or demonstrate proficiency by providing a certificate with a grade equivalent to the IELTS overall score of 6 or above.
 Applicants may be exempt from this requirement if they (a) are from an English-speaking country or (b) can provide a declaration which proves that their Bachelor/Master’s degree was obtained from a university where the medium of instruction was English.
-Depending on interview performance, applicants unable to provide the external proof of English proficiency equivalent may be required to take the English placement test administered by USJ.